Field Note · 2025

 CI/CD 🚨

-There’s a lot of argument about what should go in your CI, how it should be ordered and what is actually of value and what isn’t.
-Well, below is what we used for our CI which would run every time someone pushed code…
+There’s a lot of argument about what should go in your CI, how it should be ordered, and what is actually of value.
+Here’s what we used, which ran every time someone pushed code.

 Tests ✅

-Hopefully not much explanation needed here, every time a dev pushed code it would run our entire test suite to make sure the changes hadn’t caused any errors somewhere unexpected.
+Hopefully not much explanation needed: every time a dev pushed code it ran our entire test suite to make sure the changes hadn’t caused errors somewhere unexpected.

 Linting 🧹

-For our linter, we used ESLint to make sure we kept good code patterns.
+We used ESLint to keep good code patterns.

 Prettier 💅

-We used Lighthouse CI in our Github workflow to review our pages and bring back a report with scores and recommendations on how to improve the pages' performance, accessibility, SEO, best practices and PWA.
-This was a really helpful tool that would pick up on little things you’d forget about, however, whenever the website was only being built the scores would be terrible as pages were only half complete.
-Furthermore, we decided to turn off the score assertions which would check if our website pages were a high enough score in each category and fail the build if they weren’t.
-Additionally, Lighthouse would take around 7 minutes to run on our 4 pages so to save Instil from paying massive money on Github build minutes we decided to only run this build when we attached a label to the pr.
-This meant that we would only run the build on frontend changes and after all comments had been resolved.
-Apparently, there is a much easier way to do this using a Lighthouse CI GitHub App, oops…
+We used Lighthouse CI to review our pages and bring back a report with scores and recommendations for performance, accessibility, SEO, best practices and PWA.
+A really helpful tool that picks up on little things you forget about — although while a page was only half-built the scores were terrible, so we turned off the score assertions that would fail the build.
+Lighthouse took ~7 minutes across our 4 pages, so to save on GitHub build minutes we only ran it when we attached a label, after all comments were resolved.
+Apparently there’s a much easier way to do this with a Lighthouse CI GitHub App… oops.

 Restrictions 🚦